 Choose a bitcoin wallet that keeps you compliant

-There are two common types of bitcoin wallets available: software wallets and web wallets.
-Software wallets take your bitcoin information off the internet and store it on a local device.
+There are two common types of bitcoin wallets available: Hardware wallets and web wallets.
+Hardware wallets take your bitcoin information off the internet and store it on a local device.
 This could be a mobile app, a desktop computer, or even a USB key.
 Web wallets are cloud-based.

 Joshua likes the web wallet Coinbase due to the efforts the company has made to make itself compliant with both federal and state regulations around storing and transacting in bitcoin (Coinbase is also a bitcoin payment processor).
 That said, do your due diligence before choosing a bitcoin wallet to make sure your provider complies with applicable regulations.

 Here are a few other examples of bitcoin wallets: